bbain123/bbain123/README.md

   - [x] Yr.
 2
   - [ ] ***Yr.
 3***
   - [ ] Yr.
 4
-- Open to collaberation on small java or python projects!
+- Open to collaboration on small java or python projects!
 - How to reach me:  brendan *dot* bain123 *at* ending, where ending = gmail.com